Top Household Hazards for Cats

 Every moment matters if you think your cat has been exposed to something toxic.

 Call your vet.
-Post your veterinarian's phone number in an obvious place, along with the number for the Animal Poison Control Center: (888) 426-4435.
+Post the clinic’s phone number in an obvious place, along with the number for the Animal Poison Control Center: (888) 426-4435.
 They can help you know what to do next.

 Collect samples.
-Take samples of vomit, stool, and the poison your cat consumed to the vet with your cat.
+Take samples of vomit, stool, and the poison your cat ate to the vet with your cat.

 Educate.
-After your cat recovers, call your poison control center or humane society to let them know what happened to your pet, so they can track problem poisons and help prevent other pet poisonings.
+After your cat recovers, call your poison control center or humane society to let them know what happened, so they can track problem poisons and help prevent harm to other animals.